TherapeuticEnggLab/gEPICS/README.md

 # gEPICS
-This repository contains the generalized EPICS (gEPICS) code used to estimate the effective pairwise interaction coefficients and the full-species abundance in an n-species microbial community.
+This repository contains the generalized EPICS (gEPICS) MATLAB code used to estimate the effective pairwise interaction coefficients and the full-species abundance in an n-species microbial community.

-MATLAB code:
+Following are the inputs and outputs for this MATLAB code:

 Inputs: